Data and the Internet of Things

 - And now, yes, even our minds

 Our data is collected, mined, analyzed and stored indefinitely in data centers.
-Our data will be used for targeted marketing (aka surveillance capitalism), surveillance, law enforcement, research, smart cities, and potentially more as the IoT evolves.
-It will also be used by hackers for their purposes.
+Our data is used for targeted marketing (aka surveillance capitalism), surveillance, law enforcement, research, smart cities, and potentially more as the IoT evolves.
+In fact, a whole eco system is being built with our data.
+Data streaming from one application becomes fodder for another.
+Data of course will also be used by hackers for their purposes.

 Fox News | How much info is Google getting from your phone?